spareinetrip/stremula-1/RASPBERRY_PI_SETUP.md

 **Note:** Replace `https://github.com/YOUR_USERNAME/stremula-1.git` with your actual GitHub repository URL.

 **✅ Git remote automatically configured:** Using `git clone` automatically sets up the git remote, which means the auto-updater will work immediately without any additional setup.
+The auto-updater checks for updates after each fetch completes (not on a separate schedule), ensuring updates never conflict with fetcher operations.

 **⚠️ Important:** If you install in `/opt`, remember to update the `WorkingDirectory` path in the systemd service files (Part 6) from `/home/pi/stremula-1` to `/opt/stremula-1`.